 What is Compliance risk assessment?

-A compliance risk assessment is an analysis of an organization that determines how the organization might or might not meet compliance obligations.
+A compliance risk assessment analyses the present condition of the compliance in an organization and assess the gap between existing programs what you should be doing to achieve the compliance obligations.
 Whether those obligations come from regulation or company values, the compliance risk assessment should have a holistic view of the organization’s strengths and weaknesses and how the organization can improve to best mitigate risk.

 Effective compliance risk assessments are extremely important for any organization as failure to comply with regulatory standards can significantly impact an organization.
 Compliance violations can put significant strain on the organization through fines, costs of investigations, civil lawsuits, or loss of reputation to customers.
 In many cases, organizations have been penalized less just because they showed proof that the organization was at least trying to comply with specific standards rather than blatantly ignoring them.